Therapeutic Interventions For PTSD: How To Find Relief From Trauma

 Navigate your trauma with a licensed online professional

-Studies have supported the effectiveness of online models for addressing a range of mental health conditions and other concerns.
-One study looked at cognitive-behavioral therapy and EMDR techniques online and found that they were as effective as in-person methods for treating symptoms of PTSD.
+A growing body of research suggests the effectiveness of online therapy for addressing a range of mental health conditions and concerns.
+For example, one study looked at cognitive behavioral therapy and eye movement desensitization and reprocessing techniques online, with findings suggesting that they were as effective as in-person methods for treating symptoms of posttraumatic stress disorder.
 Some participants experienced a trauma-related symptom reduction of 55% after treatment.
-Researchers concluded that online CBT is “significantly more effective in reducing PTSD compared with waitlist controls.”
+The researchers indicate that online cognitive behavioral therapy can be “significantly more effective in reducing PTSD compared with waitlist controls.”

 Takeaway